-This first part of this project is a pallet planter box which will join on to another planter box that will together join another structure to look like a train in order to decorate a garden at a primary school.
+This first part of this project is a pallet planter box that will join on to another planter box that will together join another structure to look like a train in order to decorate a garden at a primary school.
 The children will learn and help with the rest of the project by painting and by assembling the train.

 This planter box is a simple structure made only with repurposed pallet wood.
 To build it, I’ve used 6 pallet planks measuring approximately 35 cm (13.78 inches) for the ends, 6 pallet planks measuring approximately 90 cm (35.43 inches) for the sides and 8 pallet planks measuring 36 cm (14.17 inches) for the corners to join the frame together.